Alison Lock - Poet, Writer

 Welcome to my Home Page

-I write poetry, short stories, and I facilitate creative writing and Life Writing Courses
+I write poetry, prose, and short stories, and I am a tutor for Life Writing for Transformation courses.

 A Witness of Waxwings invites us into worlds of shifting time and identities, where brutal reality is often witnessed through a liminal lens.
 Within these stories are shifts of light, perception, slips into other realms, where people are inhabited by birds, selkies and sprites.
 There are ghosts in the ocean, faces in the wake.
 Alison Lock’s fictional world is a route map to unexplored mindscapes.

 Revealing the Odour of Earth.
 Calder Valley Poetry.
 2017.

 These fresh and vivid poems are written from a combination of an acute observer’s eye and a reflective, often spiritual insight.
 Although meanings may emerge and interpretations are sometimes floated, the poet always remains mindful of the ineffable primacy of encounter and experience.
 Steve Ely